Boltzmann equation in the $2{\frac12}$-post-Newtonian approximation: Abstract

 \section{Abstract}

 Within the framework of the post-Newtonian $2\frac12$ approximation theory, a kinetic theory for relativistic gases in the presence of gravitational fields is developed.
-The Boltzmann equation and the equilibrium Maxwell-J\"uttner distribution function are determined up to $1/c^7$--order, which are used to calculate the components of the particle four-flow and energy-momentum tensor and to find the Eulerian hydrodynamic equations for the mass, mass-energy, and momentum densities in the $2\frac12$--post-Newtonian approximation.
+The Boltzmann equation and the equilibrium Maxwell--J\"uttner distribution function are determined up to $1/c^7$--order, which are used to calculate the components of the particle four-flow and energy-momentum tensor and to find the Eulerian hydrodynamic equations for the mass, mass-energy, and momentum densities in the $2\frac12$--post-Newtonian approximation.
 The energy conservation law follows from the hydrodynamic equation for the total energy density, which is a combination of the hydrodynamic equations for the mass and the mass-energy densities.
+Here, the total energy conservation law is derived in the $1\frac12$--post-Newtonan approximation, since we have to know the components of the metric tensor $g_{ij}$ in the $3\frac12$--th post-Newtonian approximation to obtain the energy conservation law in the $2\frac12$--th post-Newtonian approximation.

 \keywords{Post-Newtonian theory, Boltzmann equation, hydrodynamic equations, kinetic theory of gases. }